RoboticSwarmControl/2024MagneticCubes/README.md

 Keybindings will be printed in the console.
 You can also find them in _mmc_simulator/sim/simulation.py_ For running on mac execute _python3 sandbox.py --mac_.

-### example_control.py
+### examples.py

 This file contains documented examples on how to use the framework to write your own control programs using local and global planner.
-For all the top-level interfaces you will find documentation in the code.
+For all the top-level interfaces you will also find documentation in the code.

+Call the example you like to run in the _main()_ method.

+### experiment.py

+This file contains the experiments that were conducted with our global planner.
+You can call a desired experiment with its parameters in the _main()_ method.

+When executing this script you can define an output folder with _python3 experiment.py -o yourOutputFolder_.
+The experiment data will be stored in _results/yourOutputFolder_.
+If the output folder already exists, new instances will be added and existing ones will be skipped.